 Metallic lace flapper dress, c.1925.
 The torso is straight to the hipline.
 The fullness of the skirt is softly gathered on the sides and in back.
 The elaborated floral motifs still show the influence of Art Nouveau.
 The incandescent beauty of the lace personifies the dazzling splendor of late 1920s fashion.

 Rhinestone studded evening dress, 1930s.
-This sophisticated evening was fashioned from black taffeta with a dramatic rhinestone studded neckline.
+Made from black taffeta with a dramatic rhinestone studded neckline.
 The layered skirt, with bias-cut flounces, is great for dancing.
 The silhouette is ladylike, yet sexy—the perfect fantasy dress that will glide smoothly over the torso.
-What accounts for the affecting feminine appeal?
-That is the mystery of great design!

 Metallic lace flapper dress, c.1925.
 Made from bronzed metallic lace over a black satin lining, this scintillating dress slips on without closures.
 The lower sides of the bodice are ruched, creating a cummerbund effect.
 The scalloped border on the lace is a delightful touch.
 The incandescent beauty of the lace personifies the dazzling splendor of 1920s fashion.

 Egyptian Revival beaded satin flapper dress, c.1925.
 The hem borders are lavishly hand beaded with crystal beads and rhinestones.
-Smaller motifs outline the neckline.
 The tunic has long beaded panels that fall from the back shoulders.
 The intricate design motifs have been arranged like aesthetic hieroglyphs that impart to the viewer a pleasing, yet enigmatic, message: high style chic with the exotic allure of the East.

 Velvet and lace evening dress, 1930s.
 The beguiling velvet dress, artfully cut in concentric rings that conform to the underlying curves of the body, gracefully skims the hips before flaring out in the circular lower skirt.
 I love the low cut neckline, framed with a draped collar flounce of fine beige lace.
 The sensual drape of the velvet and the deep black hue lend a seductive glamour to the alluring dress.

 Flapper velvet skull cap, late 1920s.
 By the late 1920s, the bell shaped cloche was pared down even more to become a skull cap.
 This essential flapper accessory was made from black silk velvet and lined with black felt.
-The hard-edge skull shape is softened with bouquets of black velvet petals that frame the face.
 Skull caps are perfect for bad hair days—just tuck your hair up inside the cap and forget about it.

 Chinese embroidered satin coat, 1920s.
 Made from black satin with borders of ivory satin, the brilliant coat is finely hand embroidered in silk polychrome floss with Chinese motifs of flowers and figures.
 Especially memorable are the decorative cerise and amber flowers, whose whimsical verisimilitude puts Nature herself to shame.

 Beaded chiffon and crepe evening dress, 1930s.
-What a delightful soft maize color!
 The bodice is of silk chiffon embellished with a grid pattern of clear crystal seed beads and outlined with rhinestones and Swarowski-style crystal beads.
-The design motif is endearing—a delightful bow tying the "necklace" for the heartbreaker who first wore the dress.
+A delightful bow ties the "necklace."
 With its plunging neckline and glittering rhinestones, this beauty personifies 1930s Hollywood glamour.

 Metallic brocaded silk chiffon evening dress, 1930s.
-The long fluid style, with its low cut back, intimates the seductive elegance of the gown.
-The dress was brocaded with metallic gold flowers, whose motifs have a delightful whimsical charm.
+Brocaded with metallic gold flowers, the long fluid style, with its low cut back, intimates a seductive elegance.
 The opulence of black-and-gold (royal colors) makes an indelible impression on the eye of the viewer.
 Indeed, it is the burnished metallic gold brocade that epitomizes the luxe design.

 New York silk lace dress, c.1924.
 The slip-style under layer is of black silk chiffon with a skirt lining of black China silk, attached black lace sleeves, and a satin ribbon cummerbund.
-Its pretty watered silk floral pattern shows through the outer lace—an imaginative design detail.
+Its pretty watered silk floral pattern shows through the outer lace.
 The lace over dress is decorated with velvet ribbon rosettes and streamers that hang from the base of the cummerbund.

 Embellished straw cloche hat, c.1924.
-The fashion magazines of 1920s show the cloche hat as the distinctive flapper fashion accessory.
 Made from café-au-lait brown straw, our hat has a small wired brim of matching silk taffeta.
 Plump padded fruits are combined with stylized beaded silk flowers and cellophane-type leaves.
 The fun loving style personifies the joyful mood of the 1920s.

 Needlepoint bag with petit point birds, c.1920.
-What joy and gaiety in the brilliant design with two mythological birds—different on front and back!
-The design was worked in fine wool petit point.
-Its exuberance and vivacity has a distinctive and memorable charm.
+What joy and gaiety in the design—worked in fine wool petit point—with two mythological birds (different on front and back)!
 The bag is hung from a gold tone metal frame and is lined with aqua silk.
 Inside are two pockets with a matching change purse and silk backed mirror.
-The bag closes with a jeweled cloisonné clasp and has a linked chain handle.

 Straw cloche flapper hat, mid 1920s.
-The mid-1920s cloche, or bell-shaped hat, is a perennial favorite because it perfectly frames the face.
 Made from natural brown straw, the hat is lined with black striped silk.
 The brim is accented with alternating rows of gold and yellow braided ribbon.
 The plump padded grapes cascading down one side are spectacular.
 The leaves are of velvet and taffeta.

 Museum quality opera coat, c.1922.
 Made from cobalt blue devoré velvet, cut to a ground of bronzed gold metallic lamé.
 The upper back and sleeve borders are of solid silk velvet elaborately embroidered with a Persian pattern of bronze metallic cord and small, coral colored beads.
 The kimono-style coat, loosely fitted on top with dramatic wide sleeves, hugs the body over the hips.